ajhPHROS/ajhPHROS.github.io/index.md

 **Data-driven design.** Interactions between mathematical models and real data are a key ingredient in engineering analysis and design.
 Modal decompositions play a key role in constructing models and analyzing data from complex and nonlinear systems, but infinite-dimensional challenges abound. _Can rigorous mode decompositions provide new bridges between models and data?_

-**Software implementations** that exploit fast linear algebra for infinite-dimensional spectral computations are available at [https://github.com/SpecSolve](https://github.com/SpecSolve).
+Software implementations of efficient and robust algorithms for infinite-dimensional spectral computations are available at [https://github.com/SpecSolve](https://github.com/SpecSolve).

 ## Papers
 1. J. Zvonek, A. Horning, and A. Townsend, "[ContHutch++: Stochastic trace estimation for implicit integral operators.](https://arxiv.org/abs/2311.07035)" Submitted 2023.